Wix Bookings: About the Orders Tab

 1. Go to Orders in your site's dashboard.

-2. Select the relevant unpaid order.
+2. Select the relevant order.

-3. Click the More Actions drop-down.
+3. Click the More Actions drop-down at the top.

-4. Select Charge by Invoice.
+4. Select Charge with invoice.

 5. Click Create Invoice.